 COMM 2010 Providing Trauma Informed Care, 2 cr.
-PREREQUISITE: Completion of Phase One classes and MDWF 2010 or currently a CPM/RM
+PREREQUISITE: MDWF 2010 or currently a CPM/RM

 This course will train the learner about the relationship of trauma and health.
 And the unique role midwives have in promoting resiliency for persons who are survivors of trauma and supplying supportive care for those experiencing the loss of a child or birthing person.
-Challenges in the client-caregiver relationship are thoroughly examined, with much practical advice for improving trust and communication as well as self-help techniques to handle abuse and grief-related distress..
+Challenges in the client-caregiver relationship are thoroughly examined, with much practical advice for improving trust and communication as well as self-help techniques to handle abuse and grief-related distress.